TWLOPA/aurix-demo/docs/TECHNICAL_DECISIONS.md

 ---

+## FDS Role Alignment

+This project was built as a demonstration of the skills required for a Forward Deployed Strategist role at ElevenLabs.
+The FDS role sits at the intersection of technical implementation, customer success, and strategic consulting.
+Aurix demonstrates competency across these dimensions:

+### Technical Implementation

+The project required hands-on development across the full stack: Next.js frontend, API route backends, database schema design, real-time subscriptions, and third-party integrations (ElevenLabs, Twilio, Supabase).
+An FDS must be able to build functional prototypes and proof-of-concepts that demonstrate platform capabilities to prospective customers.

+### Customer Understanding

+Healthcare e-commerce was chosen deliberately as a complex, regulated domain.
+Understanding customer requirements in such industries—compliance needs, privacy concerns, audit requirements—is essential for an FDS who will work with enterprise customers across various verticals.

+### Solution Architecture

+The decisions documented here demonstrate the ability to make architectural choices that balance competing requirements: capability vs latency, security vs convenience, flexibility vs simplicity.
+An FDS must be able to design solutions that are both technically sound and aligned with customer needs.

+### Communication

+This document itself demonstrates the communication skills required of an FDS.
+Technical decisions must be articulated clearly to stakeholders with varying levels of technical depth.
+The ability to explain "why" not just "what" is essential when working with customer engineering teams and executives.

+### Product Feedback Loop

+Building this demonstration surfaced insights about the ElevenLabs platform: what works well, where documentation could be clearer, which features would benefit from enhancement.
+An FDS serves as a critical feedback channel between customers and the product team.

+### Rapid Prototyping

+The project was built quickly, demonstrating the ability to move from concept to working demo efficiently.
+In the FDS role, the ability to rapidly prototype solutions is essential for customer engagements where time-to-value matters.

+---

 ## Summary

 Every decision in Aurix was made with specific goals in mind:

+- **Best-in-class technology**: Using Claude Opus 4.5 ensures the demo represents current capabilities
-- **Reliability over experimentation**: We chose proven technologies and conservative designs
+- **Reliability over experimentation**: Proven technologies and conservative designs reduce risk
 - **Compliance by architecture**: Rules are enforced in code, not just prompts
-- **Transparency as a feature**: The system shows its work, building trust
+- **Transparency as a feature**: The system shows its work, building trust with regulated industries
-- **Production readiness**: While this is a demo, the patterns would scale to production
+- **Production patterns**: While this is a demo, the architecture would scale to production
-- **Developer experience**: The codebase is structured for maintainability and debugging
+- **Developer experience**: The codebase is structured for maintainability and handoff

 These decisions reflect the requirements of deploying AI in regulated industries, where the cost of failure is high and trust must be earned through demonstrated reliability.
+They also reflect the skills required of a Forward Deployed Strategist: technical depth, customer empathy, clear communication, and strategic thinking.

 ---

 Document prepared for technical review.
-Last updated: December 2024
+Last updated: December 2025